 Meritize pre-approves our school partners.
 If your school is not currently a partner, let us know here.

 You can also speak with your school about becoming a Meritize partner, which can increase access to student funding.

 To accept your loan offer, either accept within the application, or reply back to the email you received from [email protected] with the subject line “Congratulations from Meritize.”
 If you are having trouble finding this email, please check your junk/spam folder.
 If you have any further questions, call us at 833-MERIT-4U (833-637-4848) or email [email protected].

 You will receive a decision at the time of application.
 For applicants that require additional information, a loan decision will be made within two business days after Meritize receives your completed application.
 A completed application includes your merit documents or confirmation that you do not plan to include these with your application.

 Yes.
 If your loan is declined, you’ll receive a notice via email to help you understand the reason for your denial.
 Once you have addressed the issues listed on your credit report, we encourage you to reapply.

-Merit documents are records from your academic, military, or work history.
+Merit documents are records from your academic or military history.